 With many countries depending on fossil fuels for energy generation, in particular in the developing world, carbon capture and storage (CCS) could support the worldwide efforts to ensure energy security and to tackle climate change and reduce greenhouse-gas (GHG) emissions.
 CCS is the process of capturing waste carbon dioxide (CO2) from large point sources such as fossil fuel power plants, transporting it to a storage site and depositing it so that it will not enter the atmosphere.
 Leveraging finance from the private sector is attractive for the further deployment of CCS projects but so far high costs and risk associated with CCS projects tend to restrict this option.

-Below are examples of laws and regulations on carbon capture and storage as well as case studies on a number of jurisdictions carried out by the Global CCS Institute.
-The Global CCS Institute has a wealth of materials on the topic.
+Below are examples of policies, laws and regulations on carbon capture and storage, as well as case studies on a number of jurisdictions carried out by the Global CCS Institute, and further online resources and databases.

 Policies, Laws and Regulations: Carbon Capture and Storage (CCS)

 Reference: Carbon Capture & Storage Database - The International Energy Agency (IEA) International CCS Law and Regulation Database (CCS Database) catalogues how global CCS legal instruments address key regulatory issues associated with CO2 storage.
 The aim is to support ongoing efforts by governments to implement CCS permitting frameworks – legal or regulatory provisions that enable CCS, aim to ensure safe and effective capture, transportation and storage of CO2, and manage interaction with other uses of the subsurface – by consolidating and making more accessible information on existing instruments.